mihirkelkar/website/csvapione.md

 So I decided to build a tool that could read a CSV file and then make the file content available instantly via an API.
 To do this I decided to setup a basic web-app using golang mux and a MySQL backend.

-In this part, I wanted to go over building the CSV processor for the app that we will eventually be imported as a package into the go mux web app.
+In this part, I wanted to go over building the CSV processor for the app that we will eventually be imported as a package into the go mux app.

 ## Building the CSV Processor.

-Since I needed a way to distinguish individual files, I decided to represent each CSV file as structure.
+Since I needed a way to distinguish individual files, I decided to represent each CSV file as a golang struct.

 ```
 package csvprocessor